marcobarilari/CPP_retinotopy/README.md

 Get in touch by reporting an issue or sending a pull request

-## Contribute
+## Contributors

+Original version by [Sam Schwarzkopf](https://sampendu.net/sam-schwarzkopf/) (27th July 2010)

+Some modifications (esp for eye tracking) have been done by [Tim Rohe](https://scholar.google.de/citations?user=mFO_FSAAAAAJ&hl=de).

+Code cleaning and refactoring was done by Rémi Gau.

-This is the loose style guide used here:
+The loose style guide used here:
 - use PascalCase
+- structures that are passe around and centralize a lot of information (TARGET, BEHAVIOUR, PARAMETERS) are in upper case
 - [McCabe complexity](https://en.wikipedia.org/wiki/Cyclomatic_complexity) has to be inferior to 15 (see `checkcode('foo.m', '-cyc')`)